janetjoywilson/janetjoywilson.github.io/_posts/2020-05-02-stories-behind-the-drapes.md

 Here’s a quick story, I met and rubbed elbows with Roger Ebert once!
 Okay, maybe it was my elbow that brushed his as we were picking up programs at the TIFF Press Lounge and yeah he gave me a dirty look!

-I was in the TIFF Press Lounged with a Press Pass because I was Publisher of ACTRA The Branch Line newsletter… those were the early days of TIFF on Bloor Street West and a hellavu lot of fun!
+I was in the TIFF Press Lounge with a Press Pass because I was Publisher of ACTRA The Branch Line newsletter… those were the early days of TIFF on Bloor Street West and it was a hellavu lot of fun!

 ## Toronto International Film Festival